Prague piano quartet

 All members of the Ensemble M. represent the highest quality of Czech musicians.

-The flautist Miroslav Matějka has performed in more than 50 premiers of compositions by contemporary Czech composers.
-He made more than 20 th CDś.
-He also performs as a soloist with prestigious leading orchestras and soloist.
-He has been working as a director for the company Czech Touches of Music, as well as an advisor for Public Relations & Media for Deputies of the Parliament of the Czech Republic.
-He graduated from the Prague Conservatory and the Charles University at Prague.
+The flautist Miroslav Matějka has performed and recorded in more than 50 premiers of compositions by contemporary Czech composers.
+He also performs with prestigious leading orchestras, actors, artists (Virtuosi di Praga, J.Hosprová, V.Hudeček ets).
+He has been working as a director for the IMF Czech Touches of Music, as well as an advisor for Public Relations & Media things.
+He graduated from the Prague Conservatory (prof. Jan Riedlbauch) and the Charles University at Prague.